New populations. New communities. New solutions.

 Healthcare IT advisory services—creating new approaches to improve communication between providers; providing IT gap assessment including organizational initiatives, IT planning and budgeting and IT procurement support; providing IT implementation support including project management and independent verification and validation; re-engineering business processes; and reviewing information systems for compliance with HIPAA and other federal laws and regulations.
 Learn more about healthcare IT advisory services.

-Community needs assessment—meeting statutory requirements for completing a community needs assessment, supporting strategic planning and strategic decision making to coordinate healthcare delivery with other resources such as housing and employment, cultivating new partnerships with community organizations and identifying strategies for improving care to those who rely on publicly funded services.
+Community needs assessment—meeting statutory requirements for completing a community needs assessment, supporting strategic planning and strategic decision making to coordinate healthcare delivery with other resources such as housing and employment, cultivating new partnerships with community organizations, and identifying strategies for improving care to those who rely on publicly funded services.

 Building a Behavioral Health and Chemical Dependency Clinical Institute